-For visitors of the Scottish Highlands, Highland Wildlife Park is a memorable day out and offers fun and enjoyment for all the family.
-The Highland Wildlife Park celebrates Scottish wildlife and well as working hard to protect endangered animals that live in the world’s mountainous and tundra zones.
+For visitors of the Scottish Highlands, Highland Wildlife Park is a memorable day out in a spectacular setting and offers fun and enjoyment for all the family.
+The Highland Wildlife Park celebrates Scottish wildlife and has a wide and diverse range of animals and is home to over 200 amazing native Scottish species such as the Capercaillie and Scottish Wildcat.
+They work hard to protect rare endangered animals that live in the world’s mountainous and tundra regions.

 Visitors can see two Amur tigers so bringing your camera is a must as you watch the two tigers going about their daily life.
 With only 450 Amur tigers in the wild, the Highland Wildlife Park is helping to conserve and restore the population as part of a scientifically managed breeding programme.

 The park also has a Wolf Wood.
 Visitors can walk around the woodland and meet the European wolf pack, the forest reindeer, as well as the Turkmenian Markhor and Mishmi Takin.
 Throughout the woodland, you may also spot red squirrels at the many feeding stations.
 Elsewhere in the park, you can have a close encounter with the two resident Wolverines.